JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

   incentiveMechanism: FixedPrice
   duration: 30d  // What format of time?

-  MS TakePhoto {
+  MS: TakePhoto {
-    select.minimumSystem: "Android 4.4"
+    select.minimumVersion: "Android 4.4"
     info.location: [“US.Virginia”, “US.Washington_DC”]
     info.instruction: “./README.xml” // A format that can be displayed on Android info.title: “Take photo of vehicles”